mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 - Those born in the belt that have, for one reason or another, left it to follow other pursuits.

 Any Traveller character born in the Belt can be susceptible to the effects of partial or no gravity at all at lower Tech levels (TL7 to 8).
 When generating Characteristics for native born Belters, a DM of
 –1 is applied to Str and End, and a DM of +2 to Dex.
 At higher tech levels the use of artificial gravity removes these adjustments to characteristics.
-Characters who make life in the belt part of their career path before adventuring use the Belter career table (see page 16) to determine what physical effects life amongst the asteroids has imposed.
+Characters who make life in the belt part of their career path before adventuring use [[#THE BELTER CAREER]] table to determine what physical effects life amongst the asteroids has imposed.

 Native Belters – Asteroid Homeworld Basic Skills Native Belters are born and raised in the asteroids.
 These are low- gravity, vacuum-affected environments.
 Every native Belter gains Zero-G 0 and Vacc Suit 0 as Basic skills.
 Roll on the Belter Home table to determine the other key characteristics of the asteroid where they spent their formative years: